Hutchison-Drei-Austria-GmbH/playout/README.md

 # Usage as module

-This program can be used as module in other Node.js projects.
+This program can be used as module in other Node.js (version 14+) projects.

 Example:
 ```js